We may earn money or products from the companies mentioned in this post at no extra cost to you. Thank you for supporting the work we do.

 Is DoNotPay Legit?

+Is the DoNotPay app legit?
 Yes, DoNotPay is legit and 100% safe to use.
 You can tell the bot about your legal issue, and in some situations, the app will direct you to legal information and forms.
-However, make sure you cross-check the information to determine its relevance with your case.
+However, make sure you cross-check the information to determine its relevance to your case.

 The fact that a chatbot is taking the place of actual legal counsel done by a human has led to a flurry of concerns about this application.
 There is some indication that this app is serving a useful purpose for many people who cannot afford legal counsel, but the potential ramifications of supplanting actual legal counsel with chatbot-guided law have yet to be fully addressed.